mebjas/mebjas.github.io/_posts/2020-04-04-HTML5-QR-Code-scanning---launched-v1.0.1.md

 ---
 layout: post
-title: HTML5 QR Code scanning - launched v1.0.1 without jQuery dependency and refactored Promise based APIs
+title: HTML5 QR Code scanning with javascript - launched v1.0.1
 categories: [html, javascript, jquery, qrcode, camera, promise]
 description: "In 2015 I had written an HTML5 based QR code scanning library as a jQuery extension.
 Recently I realised there was some consistent traffic on my Github Project and the demo page.
 As I dug more into what was going on and I was embarrassed to see the poor design and obsolete support to the latest HTML APIs around Camera.
 I recently fixed some of the issues and refactored the javascript library that is now independent of jQuery and supports Promise based APIs.
 In this article I'll explain how to use the new version of the library, some changes and reasons for them and existing issues and plan to fix them."
 post-no: 17